KSLD has today been accredited as a Living Wage Employer by the The Living Wage Foundation.

 The Living Wage is an hourly rate set independently and updated annually.
 The Living Wage is calculated according to the basic cost of living using the ‘Minimum Income Standard’ for the UK.
 Decisions about what to include in this standard are set by the public; it is a social consensus about what people need to make ends meet

 "KSLD has always been committed to supporting our employees.
 What's great about the Living Wage Accreditation is that is also applies to our regular third-party subcontractors.
 It's great to know that even the cleaners who come in and do a fantastic job are now receiving the Scottish National Living Wage," says Design Director Kevan Shaw.

 Employers choose to pay the Living Wage on a voluntary basis.
 The Living Wage enjoys cross party support, with public backing from the Prime Minister and the Leader of the Opposition.

 Living Wage Foundation Director, Katherine Chapman said: “We are delighted to welcome KSLD to the Living Wage movement as an accredited employer.

 “The best employers are voluntarily signing up to pay the Living Wage now.
 The Living Wage is a robust calculation that reflects the real cost of living, rewarding a hard day’s work with a fair day’s pay.

-“We have accredited nearly 3,000 leading employers, including XXXXX, ranging from independent printers, bookshops and breweries, to well-known companies such as Nationwide, Aviva and SSE.
+“We have accredited nearly 3,000 leading employers, ranging from independent printers, bookshops and breweries, to well-known companies such as Nationwide, Aviva and SSE.
 These businesses recognise that clinging to the National Living Wage is not good for business.
 Customers expect better than that."